pedronascimentos/campusDashBoard/README.md

-# Payload Website Template

-This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
-Use it to power websites, blogs, or portfolios from small to enterprise.
-This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.
+# Campus Multiplataforma CMS

+This is a PayloadCMS-based content management system for Campus Multiplataforma.
+Built with PayloadCMS, Next.js App Router, and PostgreSQL.

-This template is right for you if you are working on:
+This template is designed for:

-- A personal or enterprise-grade website, blog, or portfolio
-- A content publishing platform with a fully featured publication workflow
+- Multi-platform content publishing
-- Exploring the capabilities of Payload
+- Article and media management
+- Theme customization
+- Analytics tracking
+- Content organization with categories

 Core features: